On Liberty: Conception of harm

 The harm principle is central to the principles in On Liberty.
 Nigel Warburton says that Mill appears unclear about what constitutes harm.
 Early in the book, he claims that simply being offensive does not constitute harm.
 Later, he writes that certain acts which are permissible and harmless in private are worthy of being prohibited in public.
 This seems to contradict his earlier claim that merely offensive acts do not warrant prohibition because, presumably, the only harm done by a public act which is harmless in private is that it is offensive.

 Warburton notes that some people argue that morality is the basis of society, and that society is the basis of individual happiness.
 Therefore, if morality is undermined, so is individual happiness.
 Hence, since Mill claims that governments ought to protect the individual's ability to seek happiness, governments ought to intervene in the private realm to enforce moral codes.

-Charges of racism and colonialism

-Mill is clear that his concern for liberty does not extend to all individuals and all societies.
-He states that "Despotism is a legitimate mode of government in dealing with barbarians".
-Contemporary philosophers Domenico Losurdo and David Theo Goldberg have strongly criticised Mill as a racist and an apologist for colonialism.
-However, during his term as a Member of Parliament, he chaired the extraparliamentary Jamaica Committee, which for two years unsuccessfully sought the prosecution of Governor Eyre and his subordinates for military violence against Jamaican Blacks.